PrathvirajBillava95/Amazon_ELECTRA/index.md

 ### Pre-Training Phase

 The first step in this phase is to convert the raw dataset where each sentence is separated with a new line to a tensor dataset.
 However, this part is time and resource-consuming, so we have used up to 84 CPUs and 400 RAM to complete this process in 1-2 hours.
 Then later, we uploaded those ~1000 TensorFlow records to our google bucket.
 We use up to 32 TPUv3 provided by TensorFlow Research Unit TFRC from the Google team.
-We use ELECTRA opensource project from GitHub
+We used ELECTRA opensource project from GitHub for pre-training and finetuning

 [ELECTRA GitHub](https://github.com/google-research/electra)